fluxrider/playlist_shuffle/README.md

 ## Two Shuffles

 In an effort to improve the minimum distance between the same entries in our shuffled looping sequence, we can split it in halves.
 The entries of the first half will be seen, followed by the entries of the second half.
-Shuffling is per halves, so the minimum distance between two entries is now half the size of the sequence.
+Shuffling is per halves, so the minimum distance between two entries is now half the total size of the sequence.

 ![Sequence split in two](https://github.com/fluxrider/disjoint_shuffle/raw/master/split.png "Sequence split in two")

 This is fairly straightforward, and does not require much more computation per entry.
 However, the variance is left to be desired.
 Over just one loop, the listener knows which songs are in which group and is well informed on what cannot possibly play next.

+The shuffle is now biased, so it becomes harder to verify that the implementation of this algorith is correct.
+You would need to verify that each half has been shuffle correctly without bias.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves are 50 in length.